-Hope y’all had a happy International Women’s Day yesterday!
+Happy International Women’s Day!
 Never heard of it?
 Here’s a little backstory:

 In the spirit of this holiday, I thought I’d share an inspiring article I came across the other day.
 Entitled “They Made Main Street Their Own: How Four Women Revived a Derelict Mississippi Town,” this article is about how four women in small town Mississippi, Water Valley to be exact, have changed their main street for the better.
 The ladies of the article, Megan Patton, Coulter Fussell, Erin Austen Abbott and Alexe van Beuren, are part of a new group of business owners in Water Valley, Mississippi.

 The town experienced steady growth in the early twentieth century and was booming by the 1920′s.
 Water Valley was a central railroad center for the surrounding agricultural community.
 After the railroad industry slowed down by the 1950s and the agricultural industry moved towards more of a timber focus, Water Valley, was largely left abandoned.

 In recent years, the main street has gone from 18 storefront vacancies to 6, largely due to the drive of these four women.
 “All are particularly skilled at renovation, having stripped and rebuilt, among them, three houses and one storefront.
 That their husbands are in the music business and on the road for months at a time has only accelerated their prowess with hand tools.”
 They saw an opportunity to purchase affordable real-estate (houses and commercial buildings) that could be easily rehabilitated and they took it.
 By doing so, Water Valley has been given a new life.